Skip to main content

 Train better models

-Improve your model using on-device data — without it ever leaving the device:
+Improve your model using on-device data without moving raw data off the device:

 octomil train phi-4-mini --group production --rounds 10

-Federated learning aggregates gradient updates from your fleet.
-The model improves every round while user data stays private.
+Federated learning aggregates model updates from your fleet while data stays local.

 Test what works